 Soft tissue sarcomas are malignant tumors that begin in soft tissue, such as muscle, fibrous tissues, tendons, fat, nerves, joint tissues and blood vessels.

 These tumors are rare and can form anywhere in the body.
-Usually, only about 900 cases of soft tissue sarcomas are reported per year in children in the United States.
+Usually, fewer than 1,000 new soft tissue sarcomas are reported in children each year in the United States.

-Often painless, soft tissue sarcomas can be present in the body for a long period of time before they are discovered.
+Often painless, soft tissue sarcomas can be present and grow in the body for a long period of time before they are discovered.
 Most children notice a rapidly enlarging mass (over several weeks or months) and pain when the mass is touched.

-There are several types of soft tissue sarcomas that involve joints, bones and nerves.
-They include:
+There are several types of soft tissue sarcomas.
+The most common include:

 Studies have identified a connection between soft tissue sarcomas and other cancers.
-Certain conditions, such as inherited diseases like Li-Fraumeni syndrome or neurofibromatosis, as well as the infectious virus Epstein-Barr, have been linked to an increased risk of developing soft tissue sarcomas.
+Certain conditions, such as inherited diseases like Li-Fraumeni syndrome or neurofibromatosis have been linked to an increased risk of developing soft tissue sarcomas.